wikimedia/pywikibot/ROADMAP.rst

 * 5.5.0: Deprecated data attribute of http.fetch() result will be given up (T265206)
 * 5.5.0: Site.getuserinfo() method will be dropped in favour of userinfo property
 * 5.5.0: Site.getglobaluserinfo() method will be dropped in favour of globaluserinfo property
-* 5.4.0: Support of MediaWiki < 1.23 will be dropped with release 6.0  (T268979)
 * 5.4.0: LoginManager.getCookie() is deprecated and will be removed
 * 5.4.0: tools.PY2 will be removed (T213287)
-* 5.3.0: LogEntryFactory.logtypes property will be removed
 * 5.3.0: toStdout parameter of logging.output()/pywikibot.output() function will be desupported
 * 5.0.0: OptionHandler.options dict will be removed in favour of OptionHandler.opt
 * 5.0.0: Methods deprecated for 5 years or longer will be removed